John Wayne in Lone Pine

 Location of two John Wayne shoot-outs: this canyon in the Alabama Hills saw ambush action in Westward Ho! as well as in King of the Pecos.

-When he returned for King of the Pecos, one year later, they used that same canyon as a location for a little cat and mouse game with the baddie before the final showdown (Tarantino used the same location for a campfire scene in Django Unchained).
+When John Wayne returned to Lone Pine for King of the Pecos, one year after Westward Ho, they used that same canyon as a location for a little cat and mouse game with the baddie before the final showdown (Quentin Tarantino used the same location for a campfire scene in Django Unchained).

 Two more Lone Pine movies were on his 1936 schedule: The Lawless Nineties, January 12 to January 21, and King of the Pecos, February 5 to February 11.
 As you come up from Lone Pine, turn right to the Alabama Hills at the intersection, which is marked by a white rock with a plaque.
 This will put you onto Movie Road.
 They called it so because it has the flattest terrain for shots of riders galloping and because it was so smooth, they could let the star do his own riding in traveling shots.
 Locals still call this whole area Movie Flats.
 There’s a narrow road twisting through the rocks on the east side of Movie Road, called the Lone Ranger Canyon.
 It’s also the place where Wayne shot it out with his parents’ murderer at the end of King of the Pecos.